papadavis47/comfortablefeelingdumb-blog/content/blog/gatsby-plugin-image/index.md

 `
 ```

-Which I then mapped over in a page component to display like so:
+Which I then map over in a page component - to display like so:

 ```js
 // project styled using css modules